KeizerDev/Domainchecker/README.md

 ## What should it do?
 It should check which domain is available and which not.
-When the domain is available it would be ideal to pass it to a domain supplier like [godaddy](https://godaddy.com/) (this is WIP now).
+When the domain is available it will pass it to a domain supplier e.g. [godaddy](https://godaddy.com/)

 ## Install